dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 With the preceding code, a request for a file with an unknown content type is returned as an image.

 > [!WARNING]
 > Enabling `ServeUnknownFileTypes` is a security risk.
-Using it is discouraged. `FileExtensionContentTypeProvider` (explained above) provides a safer alternative to serving files with non-standard extensions.
+Consequently, using it is discouraged.
+[FileExtensionContentTypeProvider](#FileExtensionContentTypeProvider) provides a safer alternative to serving files with non-standard extensions.

 ### Considerations